Credit Card Icon

 • Too much caffeine

-It’s common to feel overwhelmed by these symptoms, especially when studies show that , with stress being a key factor.
+It’s common to feel overwhelmed by these symptoms, especially when studies show that over 50% of adults worldwide have experienced a migraine in the past year, with stress being a key factor.

-In the UK alone, , highlighting how these conditions can impact your daily life and productivity. , can significantly increase your chances of experiencing both a and .
+In the UK alone, migraines are prevalent, highlighting how these conditions can impact your daily life and productivity.
+Stress can significantly increase your chances of experiencing both a headache and eye twitching.

 Understanding these interconnected causes can empower you to identify your triggers better.
 We are here to help you through this process and encourage you to implement effective strategies for relief.
 Remember, you’re not alone in this journey.